AdMob Cost Guide: Integration, Setup, and Maintenance Expenses

 - Number of ad formats required

-- Integration complexity
+- Integration complexity and app architecture

 - Revenue optimization needs